 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on Pub-2010 General Employee Mortality table, with slight adjustments.
 Cost of living benefit increases for retirees are assumed to be 1.25 percent.

-Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Plan was dated June 30, 2015.
-Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 27, 2019.
+Inflation and investment assumptions for all plans were reviewed in the experience study report for the General Employees Plan.

 The long-term expected rate of return on pension plan investments is 7.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

+Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Real Rate of Return

-Domestic stocks 36% 5.10%

-International stocks 17 5.30

-Bonds (fixed income) 20 0.75

-Alternative assets (private markets) 25 5.90
+·

+U.S. equities 35.50% 5.10%

+Broad international stock pool 17.50 5.30

+Bond pool 20.00 0.75

+Alternatives 25.00 5.90

-Cash 2 0.00
+Cash equivalents 2.00 0.00

-D. Defined Benefit Pension Plan (Continued)
+C. Defined Benefit Pension Plan (Continued)